observIQ/stanza/docs/types/field.md

 ## Fields

-_Fields_ are the primary way to tell carbon which fields of an entry to use for the operations of its plugins.
+_Fields_ are the primary way to tell carbon which values of an entry to use in its operators.
-Most often, these will be things like fields to parse for a parser plugin, or the field to write a new value to.
+Most often, these will be things like fields to parse for a parser operator, or the field to write a new value to.

 Fields are `.`-delimited strings which allow you to select labels or records on the entry.
 Fields can currently be used to select labels or values on a record.
 To select a label, prefix your field with `$label.` such as with `$label.my_label`.
 For values on the record, use the prefix `$record.` such as `$record.my_value`.